kolergy/IoToTa/README.md

 # IoToTa
-Wifi IoT with GitHub OTA for the ESP32
+Wifi IoT with GitHub OTA for the ESP32 this is initially designed for the IoT system of the Artilect Fablab https://artilect.fr/

 The ESP32 will connect to wifi then regularely check for new version of the firmware in GitHub, if successfull will perform an OTA update.
 For security reasons it uses HTTPS & WiFi credentials are not stored in the firmware.